HMS Vautour (1810): Career

 Commander John Parish commissioned Vautour in July 1810.
 Commander Paul Lawless replaced Parish in 1811.
-Lawless had distinguished himself at the Scheld as captain of the bomb vessel Aetna.
+Lawless had distinguished himself at the Scheldt as captain of the bomb vessel Aetna.

-On 19 December 1810, Vautour was cruising off La Hogue, Northern France, in company of HMS Satellite, in strong winds.
+On 19 December 1810, Vautour was cruising off La Hogue, Northern France, in the company of HMS Satellite, in strong winds.
 Satellite foundered during the night.
-In the morning Vautour picked up her empty boats and some deck spars, but no other vestige was found.
+In the morning, Vautour picked up her empty boats and some deck spars, but no other vestige was found.

 Between 1811 and 1812, Vautour was based at Portsmouth.
-From there she patrolled and escorted convoys in the Channel.
+From there, she patrolled and escorted convoys in the Channel.

 At some point in early 1812, the Reverend George Cuthbert sued Lawless for "a gross assault".
 Once the facts of the case had been established, Cuthbert did not pursue the case further, even though the circumstances of the case would not admit of a proffered apology.

-On 5 September 1812, Vautour sailed from Portsmouth chasing the 16-gun sloop HMS Pylades, which had left three days earlier, to request her land her army money cargo at Lisbon, instead of Oporto.
-Vautour arrived Oporto on the 13th, but too late, so turned back, arriving Lisbon on the 17th.
+On 5 September 1812, Vautour sailed from Portsmouth chasing the 16-gun sloop HMS Pylades, which had left three days earlier, to request she land her army money cargo at Lisbon, instead of Porto.
+Vautour arrived at Porto on the 13th, but too late, so turned back, arriving at Lisbon on the 17th.
 Vautour had a crew of 105; Captain Lawless (who was a 1st Lieutenant); 2nd Lieutenant Soper, 4 midshipmen; Her armament was fourteen 24-pound guns & 2 long nines; from Journal of army Lieutenant Larpent.
-Larpent wrote, "Vautour", 'a fast-sailing brig' was also known as 'Vauteur' (her French name) and 'Vulture' (a sloop called HMS Vuture was already in The Navy).
+Larpent wrote, "Vautour", 'a fast-sailing brig' was also known as 'Vauteur' (her French name) and 'Vulture' (a sloop called HMS Vuture was already in the Navy).
 Larpent shared the Captain's windowless 10 by 12 foot cabin; the Admiralty paid him £21 for the transport "of Deputy Judge Advocate Larpent to Lisbon".

 On 14 November 1812, Vautour recaptured the brig Margaret.

 The same day, Vautour and Tyrian, Lieutenant Augustus Baldwin, recaptured the brig Peace.

-On 22 January 1813 Vautour sailed for the Leeward Islands, with the West India convoy.
+On 22 January 1813, Vautour sailed for the Leeward Islands, with the West India convoy.
 There she joined the Jamaica station.